 Once assembled, test your creation’s strength by carefully placing weight on the structure.
 If the beams bend then you may want to consider adding more vertical support.

 We recommend only loosely tightening the fasteners to begin with (hand-tight).
 This will provide wiggle room to help ensure that the rest of your beams line up nicely.
-Once all of the joins are in place, go through and tighten each join using hex wrenches.
+Once all of the joins are in place, go through and tighten each join using hex keys.